vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/2.functions-and-operators/set-operations.md

 The return results in the `GO` lists of a compound query must match in number and must be in the same datatype group (such as numeric or character).

+Please note that when a query contains pipe `|` and set operations, pipe takes precedence.
+Refer to the [Pipe Doc](../3.language-structure/pipe-syntax.md) for details.

 ## UNION, UNION DISTINCT, and UNION ALL

 Operator `UNION DISTINCT` (or by short `UNION`) returns the union of two sets A and B (denoted by `A ⋃ B` in mathematics), with the distinct element belongs to set A or set B, or both.